 Bowen, K., Forssell, K. S., & Rosier, S. (2020).
 Theories of Change in Learning Experience (LX) Design.
 In Learner and User Experience Research: An Introduction for the Field of Learning Design & Technology.

 Forssell, K. (2019, August 13).
 How Effective Is Your Edtech Tool?
 Five Questions to Ask.
 Edtech Marketplace Today Blog Series at DigitalPromise.org.

 Forssell, K. (2019).
 CHM Learning Lab: A Special Place for Learning About Learning.
 The Computer History Museum CORE Magazine.

 Krauskopf, K. & Forssell, K. (2018).
 When knowing is believing: A multi-trait analysis of self-reported TPCK.
 Journal of Computer Assisted Learning.

 Forssell, K. (2016).
 Making Meaningful Advances: TPACK for Designers of Learning Tools.
-In M. C. Herring, P. Mishra, and M. J. Koehler (Eds.)
-Handbook of Technological Pedagogical Content Knowledge (TPACK) for Educators, Second Edition.
-New York: Routledge.
+In Handbook of technological pedagogical content knowledge (TPACK) for educators.